24 BEST Things to Do in Merida for Culture, Food & History Nerds

 Cathedral of Merida lit up with colorful lights at night

-Things to do in Merida – Top 24
+Best Things to do in Merida – Top 24

-1. Stroll around the Plaza Grande
+1. Stroll Around Plaza Grande

 Topping any list of things to do in Merida is a stroll around its main square, the Plaza Grande (the Grand Plaza).
 Like pretty much all Mexican cities, Merida’s main square is a beautiful park surrounded on all sides by old stately buildings and a grand cathedral from the Spanish colonial era.